ayrat555/el_monitorro/README.md

 - `--network host` is used so the docker container can access a host network if you're running Postgres on the same machine

+You can check out an example of docker-compose file in the root directory of the project.

 #### Creating a docker image from the latest master branch

 Run the following command in the `el_monitorro` directory to build the image from the master branch: